mozerpol/NotesFromLearning/Microprocessor-Design/README.md

 | Source: *https://en.wikipedia.org/wiki/Harvard_architecture*  [17.12.2020] |

 **Programmer-visible registers (User-Visible Registers)** - are the registers which are used during application programming and are directly used in the instructions.
 For example reserved registers like *UCSRA* (for *AVR*) or general purpose registers X1, ..., x31.  <br/>
-The registers are the fastest accessible memory locations, and because they are so fast, there are typically very few of them.
+The registers are the fastest accessible memory locations and there are typically very few of them.
 In most processors, there are fewer than 32 registers.
 The size of the registers defines the size of the computer.
 For instance, a ”32 bit computer” has registers that are 32 bits long.
 The length of a register is known as the **word length** of the computer.

 Factors (pol. *czynniki*) limiting the number of registers:
-- new CPU should be software-compatible with an old CPU.
+- new CPU should be software-compatible with old CPU.
 This requires the new chip to have exactly the same number of programmer-visible registers as the old chip.
 - Doubling the number general-purpose registers requires adding another bit to each instruction that selects a particular register.
 Each 3-operand instruction (that specify 2-source operands and a destination operand) would expand by 3 bits.
 - Adding more registers adds more wires to the critical path, adding capacitance, which reduces the maximum clock speed of the CPU.